Justintime50/harvey/README.md

     DEPLOY_TIMEOUT    The number of seconds any given deploy can take before timing out.
 Default: 1800 GIT_TIMEOUT       The number of seconds any given git operation can take before timing out.
 Default: 300 DEPLOY_ON_TAG     A boolean specifying if a tag pushed will trigger a deploy.
-Default: True
+Default: True HARVEY_PATH       The path where Harvey will store projects, logs, and the SQLite databases.
+Default: ~/harvey
 ```

 ### Example Python Functions